Coronavirus COVID-19 Updates: uc.edu/publichealth

 Training the next generation of scientists and educators in basic mechanisms of molecular and cellular function with an emphasis on understanding mechanisms of cancers

-*Deadline for the Cancer & Cell Biology Master’s program: May 1.
-Admission applications to the CCB MS program are reviewed on a rolling basis.
-We will stop reviewing applications once all of the slots are filled.
+**Admission applications to the CCB MS Program are reviewed on a rolling basis.
+We will stop reviewing applications once all slots are filled.
 For this reason, we encourage applicants to apply early to remain competitive.

 The Graduate Program in Cancer and Cell Biology is an interdepartmental graduate program with expertise in many critical areas of modern Cancer and Cell Biology research.
 The mission of the CCB Graduate Program is to train the next generation